smoothemerson/Costs/README.md

 ## About the Project

-The Personal Project Manager was developed to provide a simple and intuitive solution for managing your personal projects.
+Costs was developed to provide a simple and intuitive solution for managing your personal projects.
 The application allows you to create, view, and organize tasks effectively.

 ### Features

 - Create projects and assign tasks to each project.
-- View your tasks in a list or on a kanban board.
-- Mark the completion status of tasks.
-- Add notes and deadlines to tasks.
+- See your services.
 - ...

 ## Getting Started

-Follow the steps below to start the Personal Project Manager locally in your development environment.
+Follow the steps below to start Costs locally in your development environment.

 ### Prerequisites